nils-holmberg/sfac-py/readme.md

 # using python in the social sciences

-some course related info here..
+some course related info comes here..

 ## social sciences methods workshops